Jenny Lucas

 When I’m not coaching or working on my podcast, you’ll likely find me experimenting with my slow cooker or bread maker (seriously, I’m obsessed), hanging out with my husky on long walks, or enjoying a cosy moment with my family.

-Life as an AuDHD woman isn’t always easy, but it’s also full of creativity, resilience, and joy.
+Life as an AuDHDer isn’t always easy, but it’s also full of creativity, resilience, and joy.
 I’d love to be part of your journey as you step into the empowered, unapologetic version of yourself you’ve always been meant to be.